Education Leaders in the QTU

 - oversees the organisation of the annual QTU Education Leaders Conference.

-Any members wishing to have EAC address a specific issue should outline the issue and send it to: firstname.lastname@example.org (mark it Attention: Education Leaders Committee)
+Any members wishing to have ELC address a specific issue should outline the issue and send it to: firstname.lastname@example.org (mark it Attention: Education Leaders Committee)

-Principal and Deputy Principals will receive this newsletter at their preferred email address, however by following the steps below a member may elect to unsubscribe/subscribe.
+Principal and Deputy Principals will receive School Leader Update (formerly Principal Update) at their preferred email address, however by following the steps below a member may elect to unsubscribe/subscribe.

 - Logon using the myQTU button

-- Select the "my communications" option from the dropdown menu [☰]
+- Select "my newsletters" from the left hand menu

-- Use checkboxes to subscribe/unsubscribe from this title and a range of newsletters available for QTU members
+- Use checkboxes to subscribe/unsubscribe from this title and/or other newsletters available for QTU members